leesharma/physics-ai-reading-group/index.md

 ## Meeting Details

-Our spring meeting schedule is alternating Tuesdays, 5-6pm in IRB 4137.
-You can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).
+That's it for this spring!
+The summer 2022 schedule will be posted in a few weeks.
+In the mean time, you can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).

+## Summer 2022 Schedule

+TBD

 ## Spring 2022 Schedule